vegazbabz/cism-quiz-app/data-processing/README.md

 # Clean up formatting
 python cleanup_json.py

+# Consolidate chapter text (optional)
+python consolidate_chapter_text.py

 # Verify data quality
 python verify_quality.py
 ```

 ## Data File Location

-The shared data file `cism_questions.json` is stored in the parent directory so it can be accessed by both:
+The shared data file `cism_questions.json` is stored in the parent directory so it can be accessed by:
 - Data processing scripts (for cleaning and validation)
 - Web application (for serving to users)
+- CLI application (for command-line practice)

 ## JSON Structure